eddelbuettel/ppa-rstudio/README.md

 missing was putting three lines to together to make it a repo that `apt` can
 access: a `PPA` so to speak.

-Having set up a few others one here (and of course on Launchpad where this cannot run as it accesses remote URLs) it became clear that this was a good idea.
+Having set up a few other ones here (and of course on Launchpad where this cannot run as it accesses remote URLs) it became clear that this was a good idea.
 But with the 100mb file limit at GitHub we cannot host such a repo here.
 Cue a sad trombone.